 Restoring a wallet

-There are a number of reasons why a user might need to recover their wallet.
-Typically, this might be because they lost their device, had it stolen, are migrating from a different wallet or deleted and redownloaded a particular wallet application.
-Regardless of how it occurred, it’s important that your wallet application has clear, easy instructions that provide an easy way for users to recover their funds.
-There are a number of ways that a wallet recovery can be done.
-However, as covered in the wallet interoperability section, not all wallets from one application can be recovered in another.
+There are several reasons why a user might need to restore their Bitcoin wallet.
+They may have lost their device, be migrating from a different application or have deleted their wallet application.
+Regardless of why, it’s important that your wallet application has an easy way for users to recover their funds.

 Restore from an automatic cloud backup #

 As outlined earlier in the chapter, we consider an automatic cloud backup a good option, especially for beginners.
 One of the major UX benefits of this is a seamless recovery process.
-All users needs to do to gain access to their funds again is to log into their cloud storage account.
+Assuming they are restoring in the same wallet application originally used, all the user needs to do to gain access to their funds again is to log in to their cloud storage account (typically iCloud or Google Drive).

-Users of your bitcoin wallet may also have created other wallets with different providers.
-If this is the case, they can transfer that wallet into yours by entering their 12 or 24-word recovery phrase.
-There are several ways you can choose to allow a user to enter a recovery phase.
-These were outlined earlier in the manual backup section of this chapter.
+Users may have created a wallet with another wallet application.
+In this case, they should be able to import that wallet into yours by entering their 12 or 24-word recovery phrase.
+There are several options for the UI when entering a recovery phase, as outlined earlier in the manual backup section of this chapter.

 Restore from an encrypted QR code backup #

-Some less popular methods include importing a file such as wallet.dat.
-Such a file would have all the information required to recover funds such as public keys and key metadata.
-In some cases you might be developing a watch-only wallet that only lets users track their bitcoin transactions.
-In this case you would import an extended public key, this tends to be for technically minded users however.
+Some less popular methods for restoring a wallet include importing a file with all the information required to recover funds such as public keys and key metadata.
+A wallet.dat file from Bitcoin Core is one example of such a file scheme.
+If you are developing a watch-only wallet, you would import an extended public key instead of the recovery phrase, this tends to be for technically minded users however.